stacks-network/docs/src/pages/ecosystem/stacks-token.md

 - Token holders can purchase names and namespaces with the Stacks token.
 Previously, names and namespaces required the purchaser to hold Bitcoin.
 Initially, this process relies on the Blockstack command-line interface (CLI).

-- Application developers can earn Stacks by building an application on the Blockstack ecosystem.
+- Application developers can earn Stacks by building an application on the Stacks ecosystem.

 - Any Stacks tokens held at the time of launch or after remain usable under the Stacks Blockchain platform.